tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # FIRE SAFETY

-Strict compliance with fire safety instructions is necessary to ensure the safety of all staff and visitors to the premises of ARK Co-Living Ltd. The fire assembly point is clearly signed and communicated during induction.
+Strict compliance with fire safety instructions is necessary to ensure the safety of all staff and visitors to the premises of GOP Co-Living Ltd. The fire assembly point is clearly signed and communicated during induction.

 ## Management Controls

 * Senior Management are responsible for ensuring that each member of staff is aware of these instructions and is also familiar with the procedures to be followed in the case of a fire or fire alarm.
-* All staff are briefed by a nominated and competent person on the fire safety arrangements of ARK Co-Living Ltd at least once a year.
+* All staff are briefed by a nominated and competent person on the fire safety arrangements of GOP Co-Living Ltd at least once a year.
 Such training is recorded and held on the premises.
 The training record is signed by the employee, to formally confirm their understanding of that training.
-* ARK Co-Living Ltd nominates a person to be responsible for ensuring that employee training in fire safety is carried out as necessary.
+* GOP Co-Living Ltd nominates a person to be responsible for ensuring that employee training in fire safety is carried out as necessary.
 The person responsible is competent in fire safety and arranges the necessary training in accordance with the following guidelines:

 ## Duties of the nominated and competent person responsible for fire safety